wulfland/GitHubBootcamp/hol/04-Review-code.md

 # 🔨 Hands-on: Review code

 In this hands-on lab you will learn how to perform reviews of code, make suggestions, and approve pull requests.
-The module consts of the following parts:
+The module consists of the following parts:
 - [Open pull the request and add a single comment](#open-pull-the-request-and-add-a-single-comment)
 - [Incorporate the changes and set PR to autocomplete](#incorporate-the-changes-and-set-pr-to-autocomplete)
 - [Performing a review](#performing-a-review)
 - [Reconciling your local repository](#reconciling-your-local-repository)

 > **Note**:
-> ⚡ In this this exercise you have to work together with the same partner that you added as a reviewer to your pr in
+> ⚡ In this this exercise you have to work together with the same partner that you added as a reviewer to your PR in
 > [Collaborate on code](03-Collaborate-on-code.md).
 The first part is in the repo of your partner.
 The second one in
 > your own after the parter completed that aprt.
-The third one again in teh repo of your partner.
+The third one again in the repo of your partner.
 Make sure that you
 > always pick the right repository!

 ## Open pull the request and add a single comment